City

 Average Salary: $35,375

-Help clients choose beauty products.
-Provide expert advice and demonstrations.
-Work with beauty brands and local salons to enhance customer satisfaction.
+Help customers choose beauty products.
+Provide expert advice and conduct in-store demonstrations.
+Norman's beauty boutiques offer a chance to showcase your knowledge.

 Find Beauty Consultant jobs in Norman, OK